 - Older Than They Look: He's 49 by the time of V, but still looks 32, thanks to his vampirism.

-- Our Vampires Are Different: Raphael's Malfestaton manifests as vampirism, as demonstrated in IV and V. One of Raphael's throws (that only works on females) as well as his Critical Finish involve biting the neck and drinking deep.
+- Our Vampires Are Different: Raphael's Malfestaton manifests as vampirism, as demonstrated in IV and V. One of Raphael's throws (that only works on females), as well as his Critical Finish involve biting the neck and drinking deep.
 He's corrupted not by another vampire but by the evil of Soul Edge.
 His vampirism also halted his aging, leaving him physically at 32 in V.

 - Red Eyes, Take Warning: As his eyes became red in later installmentes, you see he is becoming crazier and more evil.